Parcel-NExT/Parcel_NExT/Parcel Open Standard/README.md

 * Take Blender style file blocks that allows easier and more selective use of data and arbitrary data payload

+## Text-Based File Format

+(Pending consolidating with Mini Parcel)

+Requirements:

+1. As capable as the binary format, with a binary payload as seperate file
+2. Must be declarative
+3. Must be as clean and short as possible, must be human readable and human-modifiable (generated document can be edited by a text editor), but do NOT necessarily need to be human authorizable (do not need to be efficient if a human were to be author from scratch) - that's the purpose of Mini Parcel.

 ## Parcel Objects -> File Sections

 If we consider Parcel as a loosely typed scripting engine, then nodes define basic binding points for specific APIs.
 Nodes themselves do not have inherent types.

+Notice the revision feature is not necessary for all implementations.

 ### Document Meta-Data